thangdev/Simple-Tool-crawl-fb/README.md

 ### Installation

-Before run script you have to fill the token in config/token.js
+Before run script, make sure that you have a token and fill it in config/token.js

 ```sh